zik-uralov/daily-jokes/joke_history.md

 The bartender asks it: "What's wrong buddy?"
 "Parity error." it replies.
 "Ah that makes sense, I thought you looked a bit off."
+- 2025-10-29 20:28:41: Eight bytes walk into a bar.
+The bartender asks, "Can I get you anything?"
+"Yeah," reply the bytes.
+"Make us a double."